Soltamox Side Effects

 Generic Name: tamoxifen

-Note: This document contains side effect information about tamoxifen.
-Some of the dosage forms listed on this page may not apply to the brand name Soltamox.
+Note: This page contains side effects data for the generic drug tamoxifen.
+It is possible that some of the dosage forms included below may not apply to the brand name Soltamox.

 For the Consumer